 The hair dryer is the biggest power user that I know of at 120 volts.
 These things will use as much as 1800 watts of power.
-That is a full 15 amps which just so happens to be the breaker size in some older homes.
+That is a full 15 amps which just so happens to be the breaker and wire size in some older homes.
 On a 12 volt battery bank it would be about 150 amps (that is more then most car batteries have in them).
 Did you know you can weld metal with 60 amps of power and less?

 A hair dryer justifies a 2000 watt power inverter or larger.
 A microwave uses around 11 amps power or about 1300 watts.
 With either of these two items you would need a little extra power for lighting.
 You don't want to eat in the dark or blow dry your hair with no lights.

 Stackable power inverters are normally found in the larger sizes.
 Most of the bells and whistles are found in the 2000 watt range or higher.
 A built in and programmable battery charger is a good option in an inverter.
 If you are using a 24 volt battery bank you don’t have to spend the extra cash and buy a charger if it is already built into the inverter.
 Normal battery chargers you find in a department store are not what you would need to charge a deep cycle battery.
 Most will not equalize a wet cell battery or will not switch to GEL or AGM.

 Some times an AC transfer switch will be built into the better inverters.
 This allows for the built in charger to keep the batteries charged while by-passing the inverter to power your home.
 But when the power goes down it auto switches to the inverter and backup power.
 You will never even notice it happened unless the inverter is under a heavy load.